SpLouk/parit/README.md

 ```
 parit -p POSTING_ID
 ```
-Note: you may need to run parit with 'sudo' if you have put read protection on your credentials file.
+Note: you may need to run Parit with 'sudo' if you have put read protection on your credentials file.

 The second way is to supply a search term: